Other people’s words about … gratitude

 Blue winter sky

-The photographs in today’s post come from a walk I took in the scrub a few weeks back.
-I hadn’t wandered through the scrub for a while, and I haven’t made it back since, but those moments were precious.
+The photographs in today’s post come from a walk I took a few weeks back.
+I hadn’t walked that path for a while, and I haven’t walked it since, but those moments were precious.
 I am still breathing them in.